bpb27/rewa/README.md

 Use the SQLite VSCode extension and/or `npx prisma studio` to view the DB

+## Deployments

+Branches are auto-deployed via Vercel (production tracks main branch)

 ## Stack

-React, Next, Radix, Tailwind, Prisma, SQLite, Vercel
+Next, SQLite, Prisma, TRPC, React, Radix, Tailwind, Vercel